Why not stick to real books?

 Physical books are great, especially if you have a house to put them in.
 But they also tie you down.
 They make moving cumbersome.
 The books you buy and don't read become a monument to your laziness.
 They sit on your shelf, staring at you.
 Mocking you.

 Of course, for academic textbooks, coffee table books, and religious texts, there's no substitute for the real thing.
-For everything else, the Kindle Oasis is a great option.
+The Oasis is a killer replacement for paperbacks.

 Kindle Oasis Advantages

 My first 100 books weighed 2.5MB per title.